Where will the program take place?

-The upcoming Spring Module (2019) will take place at the studios of the dance and theatre department of Concordia University * at the Molson Building at 1600 Boulevard de Maisoneuve West, in the heart of downtown Montréal.
+The upcoming Spring Module (2020) will take place at the studios of the dance and theatre department of Concordia University * at the Molson Building at 1450 Rue Guy, at the corner of Boulevard de Maisonneuve West, in the heart of downtown Montréal.
 The building is located right above the Guy Concordia Metro station.

 * Although highly unlikely, it is possible that this venue could change.
 All registered participants will be notified of this occurs.